 Activities in the region

 A fortified city, built by the Portuguese at the beginning of the 16th century and named Mazagan (Mazagao in Portuguese), it was conquered by the Moroccans in 1769.
-From the beginning of the 19th century, the city expanded beyond the ramparts.
-It had 194,934 inhabitants at the 2014 census.
+From the beginning of the 19th century, the city expanded beyond its walls.
+It had 194,934 inhabitants at the time of the 2014 census.

 Economic activity:

-- port activity with the fishing ports of El-Jadida and the mineral port of Jorf Lasfar.
-The deep-water port of Jorf is one of the links in Morocco's port infrastructure with companies in the phosphate sector, including OCP,
+- Port activity, including the fishing port of El-Jadida and the mineral port of Jorf Lasfar.
+The deep-water port of Jorf is a key component of Morocco's port infrastructure, serving companies in the phosphate sector, including OCP.

-- tourist activity with international and national tourism.
-El-Jadida is a recommended stop on the road south from Casa and before Safi and Essaouira, Do not hesitate to visit the website of the El-Jadida Tourist Office: contact: https://ot-eljadida.com/ .
+- tourism activity with international and national tourism.
+El-Jadida is a recommended stop on the southern route from Casablanca and before Safi and Essaouira.
+Do not hesitate to visit the website of the El-Jadida Tourist Office: contact: https://ot-eljadida.com/ .

-- industrial activity which is gradually developing with a motorway network providing connections to Casablanca and Safi.
+- industrial activity which is gradually developing with a motorway network allowing connections to Casablanca, Safi.

 Tourism in El-Jadida: